The push-apk task is in charge of uploading and publishing Android APKs onto Google Play store.

 - APKs are signed with the correct certificates.
 This may not sound extremely important because Google Play is vigilant about APK signatures and will refuse any APK for which the signature is not valid.
 However, it is safer to bail out before any outbound traffic is done to Google Play.
 Besides, with this check, Google acts as a second factor instead of being the only actor accountable for signatures.

 - All given APKs have matching data (version numbers, package names, etc.)

 - No required processor architecture is missing, in order to upload them all in the same request.
 We have to publish them at the same time because some Android devices support several architectures.
 We have already had one big crash on these devices because an x86 APK was overseeded by its “brother in ARM”.

 - APKs are multilocales

-Then it uploads the APKs and the strings fetched in the previous task.
+Then it uploads the APKs fetched in the previous task.
 Like said above, Google Play performs some additional checks on their end.
 For instance: * they ensure the APK buildIds (called “version code”) are higher than the last ones they have on file. * they check whether the APKs are zipaligned (meaning, the APK archive has been optimized).
 Google Play errors are reported back.

 These checks and actions are done in several components.
 Here’s how they interact: